NotTooScareyShellScripts/getTvhProgram.sh/README.md

 # getTvhProgram.sh
-Similarly as my getMythProgram.sh bash script.
+Similarly as my getMythProgram.sh bash script that pulls program data via cmd line.

 This one will pull from a TVH server using its API.
 Which I reference from the TVH-API-docs

 No script yet, just some